Guide to 3D Printing Tolerances, Accuracy, and Precision

-However, knowing that the printer will consistently work as promised and produce the quality expected from it, within the tolerances the user is used to, could be crucial to a successful experience.
+There are a variety of factors to consider when thinking about accuracy and precision in 3D printing.
+Knowing that the printer will consistently work as promised and produce the quality expected from it, within the tolerances the user is used to, could be crucial to a successful experience.

 3D Printing Technology

 3D printing is an additive process, so parts are built layer by layer.
 Each layer introduces an opportunity for inaccuracy, and the process by which layers are formed affects the level of precision, or repeatability, of the accuracy of each layer.
-For example, in FDM 3D printing, layers are extruded by a nozzle, which lacks the control and ability to achieve intricate details that other technologies can offer.
+Let's look at the typical 3D printer tolerances for the most common plastic 3D printing processes:

 Ultimately, the best way to evaluate a 3D printer is to inspect real parts.

 Request a Free Sample Part